MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 }
 ```

-We override the `ApplyTo` methods with our custom logic.
-We override both the generic `ApplyTo` and generic `ApplyTo<T>` overloads.
-The methods accept the following parameters:
+We override both the non-generic `ApplyTo` and generic `ApplyTo<T>` methods with our `CustomSkipTokenHandler`.
+Both methods accept the following parameters:

 - `query`: The `IQueryable` or `IQueryable<T>` that represents the query that will fetch the results.
 - `skipTokenQueryOption`: Contains information about the `$skiptoken` query option.
 - `querySettings`: The query settings to use while applying the `$skiptoken` (e.g. the page size).
 - `queryOptions`: Contains information about the other query options in the request.

 The `ApplyTo` method should transform the `query` and return a new query that implements the paging logic, i.e. ensures that we only return records from where we left off in the last page, and that we do not exceed the page size.
-Fortunately, the default skip token handler already takes care of this logic.
+Fortunately, the default skip token handler already implements this logic.

 Our implementation simply decodes the query option and lets the base class take care of the rest: